 How do you know whether the certificate or the certification body is legitimate?

-If you are tasked with vetting potential vendors to validate their certification, perhaps the best option is to simply ask the vendor for a copy of their certificate – any organization with accredited certification should oblige.
+The best way to validate a potential vendor’s certification is to ask for a copy of their certificate.
+Any organization with accredited certification should be happy to provide one.
 It is, however, essential to check that the certificate has been issued by an accredited certification body.

 How do you assess whether the certification body is accredited?

 Accredited bodies must also go through their own strict accreditation process to ensure they meet necessary requirements and are qualified to carry out audits in line with the Standard.

 To verify if a certification body is accredited, check if it is a member of ANAB (ANSI-ASQ National Accreditation Board).

 Every country has its own accreditation body, selected and appointed by the IAF (International Accreditation Forum).
 In the USA, it is ANAB.

 Some certification bodies offer unaccredited certification, which may not become apparent until you confirm that they are a member of ANAB.

 These certification bodies do not need to conform with the strict measures put in place by the national accreditation body.

 Often the quality of the audits and certification process is questionable.
 Telltale signs of unaccredited certification is if the duration of the certificate exceeds the mandatory three years, or if the certificate is issued to more than one address.